codingnninja/koras/docs/documentations/concepts/interoperability.md

 Nowadays, frontend code is pre-rendered on the server to optimize for speed and some operating systems like `Android` and `iOS`, so it is necessary to write code that runs everywhere.

-The rule of thumb to do so is to always put runtime functions, modules or objects in closures and use the closures as an event handler or trigger them conditionally.
+The rule of thumb to do so is to always put runtime functions, modules or objects in a method and use the method as an event handler or trigger them conditionally.

 ```js
 function Notes({ notes, isBrowser }) {